Zitzeronion/Swalbe.jl/docs/src/index.md

 ## How to **perform research**

 The numerical approach is quite robust for a lot of thin film simulations.
-This means in the limit of small Reynolds and Mach number simulations are usually stable, keeping in mind that for droplet like simulation the contact angle should be on smaller side (θ < π/2).
+This means in the limit of small Reynolds (Re) and Mach number (Ma) simulations are usually stable.
-Things I have looked into so far are
+As we employ the long wave approximation to derive the thin film equation we require that contact angle are small.
+Numerically the system is stable of up to 90$^{\circ}$ but to be within the theoretical assumptions we suggest to work with contact angles θ $\ll$ 1.

+Things that we had a look at

 - [Sliding droplets](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.100.033313)
 - [Surface tension gradients and droplet coalescence](https://arxiv.org/abs/2208.09307)